CDC National Healthcare Safety Network (NHSN) Digital Quality Measures (dQM) Content Package IG

 The general reporting workflows are detailed in the Reporting Scenarios section of the HL7 NHSN dQM Reporting Implementation Guide.

-When NHSNLink pulls data from EHRs, both NHSNLink and the NHSN application reside within an NHSN-controlled environment.
+When NHSNLink acquires data from Facility Environment, both the NHSNLink and the NHSN application reside within an NHSN-controlled environment.
 NHSNLink first retrieves the latest FHIR measures and related resources from the measure source and extracts the data requirements for each measure.
-NHSNLink queries the data source for data; evaluates the data against a measure; prepares bundles containing MeasureReport and supporting resources; and then performs pre-qualification.
+NHSNLink queries the data source for data; evaluates the data against a measure; prepares bundles containing MeasureReport and supporting resources; and then performs pre-qualification (see Validation and Pre-qualification tab).
 Additionally, it conducts measure-specific FHIR validation checks, before making the data available to NHSN back-end systems.
 In this scenario, the data source SHALL have a FHIR API that, at a minimum, provides read access to all resources required by the measure(s).

 Figure 1: How NHSNLink Works

-1. Enrollment and readiness: In the NHSN Application, the facility enrolls in the digital measure reporting plan.
-The facility selects FHIR dQMs, which are then communicated to the NHSNLink API engine.
+1. Enrollment and readiness: In the NHSN Application, the facility enrolls in the digital measure reporting plan (DMRP).
+The facility selects FHIR dQMs, which are then communicated to the Facility Configuration in NHSNLink.
 This step confirms the facility’s readiness to report digital quality measures and that it has signed the NHSN data-use agreements required for secure data sharing.

-4. Submission: NHSNLink submits the MeasureReport bundles for patients meeting the dQM definitions to the NHSN Application through the CDC Cloud.
+4. Submission: NHSNLink submits the MeasureReport bundles meeting the dQM requirements to the NHSN Data Analytics Pipeline and the data is applied to the analysis datasets.

 5. Ingestion and reporting: The NHSN Application ingests and analyzes the MeasureReport bundles and makes reports available to facilities via secure NHSN user interface.